webdevops/Dockerfile/mail-sandbox/README.md

 # Mail sandbox container layout

-Automatic build and tested by [WebDevOps Build Server](https://build.webdevops.io/)
+Automated build and tested by [WebDevOps Build Server](https://build.webdevops.io/)

 Mail sandbox which catches all mails and delivers them to a local user and is accessable via IMAP.